Lattice Lattice

 What this is.

-The terms under which you may use the Lattice app and the lattice.fyi website.
-Plain language.
-Short.
-Drop a note in our Matrix room if anything is unclear.
+The terms under which you may use the Lattice app and the lattice.fyi website, in plain language.
+If anything here is unclear, drop a note in our Matrix room.

 The app.

-Lattice is open-source software distributed under the Mozilla Public License 2.0.
-The full license text governs your rights to use, copy, modify, and redistribute the source code once the repository is public (planned for v1.0); the App Store / Play Store / F-Droid distribution agreements govern your rights to install the binary on your device.
+Lattice will be open-source software distributed under the Mozilla Public License 2.0.
+The source repository is currently private and will be published under that licence at v1.0; the full licence text will then govern your rights to use, copy, modify, and redistribute the source code.
+The app itself is currently available as a TestFlight beta on iPhone and a signed APK on Android, with App Store and Play Store listings in progress.
+Where you install via TestFlight, the App Store, or the Play Store, those platforms' distribution agreements also govern your rights to install the binary on your device.

 Service we provide.

 We do not provide a service.
-There is no Lattice server, no Lattice cloud, no Lattice operations team handling your messages.
-The app on your device communicates peer-to-peer with other devices running the app, using the radios in those devices.
-We provide the source code and the website.
-That's it.
+There is no Lattice server, no cloud, no operations team handling your messages.
+The app on your device talks peer-to-peer with other devices running the app, over the radios in those devices.
+What we provide is the source code and the website, and nothing more.

 Because we operate no service, we make no service-level commitments.
 The app may have bugs.
 The mesh may not deliver every message.
 The cryptography may be broken in the future.
 We will fix things we can fix; we cannot promise that everything always works.